amimoto/sioba/README.md

 - **NiceGUI Integration**: Easily add a terminal component inside your NiceGUI UI.
 - **Local Shell Support**: Provides a local shell out of the box on Linux and Windows (via `pywinpty` on Windows).
-- **Serial/Custom Support**: Extend the base `Interface` class to communicate with any data source, such as serial devices, remote servers, or custom processes.
+- **Custom IO Stream Support**: Extend the base `Interface` class to communicate with any data source, such as serial devices, remote servers, or custom processes.
 - **Concurrent Access**: Multiple terminals or multiple users are supported.
 - **Persistent State**: Caches screen data, so refreshing doesn’t necessarily lose session output.
 - **Optional Authentication**: The `niceterm` CLI supports authentication or no-auth modes.